BenderRandomNumber/Conway-s-Game-of-Life/README.md

 The board evolves by going through each cell determining if it will be dead or alive the next generation based on three rules.

 "Well, what are these sacred rules you speak of" I hear you beg, well, first you need to understand one concept.
 When I refer to neighbor cells I mean all the cells bordering even if they are touching by corners.
-An example of this is bellow(# - neighboring cells of the 0 cell).
+An example of this is bellow(1 is the neighboring cells of the 0 cell).

-###
+111
-#0#
+101
-###
+111

 Rule Uno:
 If a cell is alive and has less than two alive neighbors, the cell will die of underpopulation.